If you’ve been offered a settlement agreement, you may be thinking “What now?”

 - Whether you have any prospect of a Tribunal Claim against your employer and what the value of that claim would be

-Depending on the approach you’re taking, it may be that your solicitor can negotiate directly with your employer or your employer’s solicitor.
+Your solicitor can negotiate directly with your employer or your employer’s solicitor.

 Your solicitor will be able to advise you, not only on the financial amount offered in the settlement agreement, but also other benefits you may be able to achieve.